-I have entitled my talk, "Revisioning Shin Buddhist Teachings for Today: Thirteen Contributors 1 to the Book, The Tide of Wisdom: Shinran's Wisdom, Authentic Individuality and Social Engagement (New Horizon Seen from Shinshū Theology) (『智慧の潮 親鸞の智慧・主体性・社会性 - Shinshū Theology から見えてくる新しい水平線) (henceforth, Anthology), published in Japanese in 2017 by Musashino University Press.
+I have entitled my talk, "Revisioning Shin Buddhist Teachings for Today: Thirteen Contributors to the Book, The Tide of Wisdom, Shinran's Wisdom, Authentic Individuality and Social Engagement: New Horizon Seen from Shinshu Theology (『智慧の潮 親鸞の智慧・主体性・社会性 - Shinshu Theology から見えてくる新しい水平線) (henceforth, Anthology), published in Japanese in 2017 by Musashino University Press.
 The anthology is the outcome of a research project that I organized and served as its editor.

-My basing the talk today on the views held by a group of scholars in Japan, not only broadens the perspective beyond my own opinion, but also contributes to the bi-cultural exchange between Japan and North America.
-This promotes the growth and diversity in Shin Buddhist discussion in a global arena.
+My basing the talk today on the views held by a group of scholars in Japan, not only broadens the perspective beyond my own opinion, but also contributes to the bi-cultural exchange between Japan and the U.S. This promotes the growth and diversity in Shin Buddhist discussion in a global arena.

 That diversity is also reflected in the backgrounds of the contributors, even though they all reside in Japan.
-Their university affiliation includes Ryūkoku, Ōtani, Musashino, and Tokyo; their religious affiliation includes both Hongwanji branches of Shin Buddhism; the ages of the writers range from the millennials to the baby boomers.
-However, when it comes to gender diversity, I regret that there were no women scholars available from the pool to be invited to our research project.
-We definitely plan to improve on this in future projects.2
+Their university affiliation includes Ryūkoku, Ōtani, Musashino, and Tokyo; their religious affiliation encompasses both West and East branches of Shin Buddhism; the ages of the writers include the millennials to the baby boomers.
+However, when it comes to gender diversity, I regret that there were no women available from the pool to be invited to our research project.
+This reflects the status of Buddhist studies in Japan, to which I have personally made efforts to address.
+And I see some glimmer of improvement in recent years.

-We, the thirteen contributors to the anthology, were quite clear of our aim from the outset.
-We wanted to seek a greater balance in the heavy tilt toward what we are calling "traditional scholarship" (dentō kyōgaku 伝統教学), 3 which has influenced our contemporary understanding of the teachings in Japan and in the West.
+The thirteen contributors to the anthology were quite clear of our aim from the outset.
+We wanted to seek a greater balance in the heavy tilt toward what we are calling "traditional scholarship" (伝統教学), 1 which has influenced our contemporary understanding of the teachings in Japan and, to a lesser extent, in the West.
 In particular, we felt that not enough attention was being given to the three dimensions of Shinran's teachings; the three are, 1) wisdom (chi'e 智慧; prajñā), 2) authentic individuality embraced in wisdom and compassion (shutaisei 主体性), and 3) social engagement (shakaisei 社会性).
 Our hope is that our anthology will contribute in some small way toward a more balanced understanding of Shinran's teachings and, thus, of Shin Buddhism.

-3. Image of Shin Buddhism
+2. Image of Shin Buddhism

-We clearly need a more accurate portrayal of Shin Buddhism in order to rectify the incorrect image that is prevalent in both Japan and the West.
+Therefore, we need a more accurate portrayal of Shin Buddhism in order to rectify the incorrect image that is prevalent in both Japan and the West.
 For example, a German scholar of Buddhism, Heinz Bechert, has remarked, "Amida Buddhism has won a broad following through all of East Asia, primarily as a folk religion. ...
 [Amidism] takes the ideas of the Buddha and, in a way, twists them into their opposite.
-The most radical spokesman for this approach is Shinran-Shōnin"4 (emphasis added in italic)
+The most radical spokesman for this approach is Shinran-Shōnin"2 (emphasis added in italic)